 Rose Essential Oil

 Rose oil may help stimulate libido, reduce pain and inflammation, increase circulation, reduce mental fog, alleviate stress, and improve mood.
-Rose essential oil also helps balance hormone levels.
+This essential oil also helps balance hormone levels.
 All of these benefits are important when alleviating SAD symptoms.

 Rose oil can be inhaled by using it in a diffuser or applied topically and then massaged on the onto the back of the neck or the temples.

 Lavender Essential Oil

 This essential oil has been shown to decrease mood swings, insomnia, and aches and pains.
 Lavender essential oil helps relax both the body and mind, allowing for relief from emotional distress.
 It helps improve sleep by improving the depth, length, and quality of sleep.

 The oil is best inhaled on its own or when mixed with other essential oils in a diffuser.
 Try putting several drops of lavender essential oil on your pillow to help induce better sleep at night.

 Frankincense has been around since biblical times and offers a range of benefits when it comes to relieving symptoms of SAD.
 This essential oil helps awaken the body and mind and reduces feelings of stress and anxiety.